The very first day of the year two thousand nineteen on the train station of ukrainian town Berehove.

 Why «Berehove», if there are no serious shores here? («Bereg» means «shore» in slavic languages.)

-A narrow track of the Borzhava narrow-gauge railroad resting near the train station.
-It was disused at the time of my visit.
-The locals weren't sure whether it was going to be used again.
+The tiny track of Borzhava narrow-gauge railroad was resting near the train station.
+It has been disused at the time of my visit.
+The locals weren't sure whether it was going to be used again, or not.

 The dogs were roaming freely.